syncfusion-content/php-docs/PHP/Kanban/Editing.md

 ### External Form

-Set the `editMode` as externalform to open the edit form in outside kanban content.
+Set the `editMode` as externalForm to open the edit form in outside kanban content.

 The following code example describes the above behavior.